gallas-ng/DEP_OnlineRetail/README.md

 ## 📚 Project Overview

 This project demonstrates the design and implementation of a **Data Warehouse (DWH)** solution for an online retail business using **SQL Server Integration Services (SSIS)** and **SQL**.
 The goal is to build a robust ETL pipeline to process raw transactional data, transform it into structured star schema tables, and enable meaningful insights through data analysis.
+An interactive dashboard has also been created for the star schema using **Power BI** to explore key business insights.

 *Do not hesitate to read the report for deeper exploration.*